 Veterinary specialists have many years of focused education and training for their specific area of expertise so they can determine the best course of action for your specific pet, using a comprehensive knowledge of all options available.
 ExpertVet.com is designed to give you access to information to let you see if your pet needs the care of a veterinary specialist.

-First, they need to become a Veterinarian (8 years of higher education)
+(8 years of higher education)

 The education of a veterinarian usually consists of 4 years (or a bachelors degree) university education before applying to veterinary school.
 Accredited US Veterinary School lasts for 4 years.
 At the end of that time (8 years of higher education) the students that pass receive a Doctorate in Veterinary Medicine (DVM or VMD for U Penn).
 They then qualify to sit for national and then applicable state board exams.
 If they pass they are able to practice as a veterinarian.

 Some veterinarians decide to take their education even further and apply for a rotating internship with a specialty institution.
 For a year, these new doctors work extensive hours under the direct tutelage of some of the most highly trained veterinarians that exist, rotating from one area of specialty to the next.
 After that grueling year, veterinarians can go into practice, but some decide to apply for very competitive focused internships.
 These yearlong focused internships put the veterinarian in the hands of a specific specialist in a field where he or she wants to specialize.
 Focused interns get to be involved in advanced casework and often participate in research studies as well.